abarcenas29/preact-sandbox/README.md

 An async _redux_ middleware.

-_I was originally going for *redux_saga* but given that this boilerplate is for small-medium projects, I decided to go with the simpler async callers._
+_I was originally going for *redux_saga* but given that this sandbox is for small-medium projects, I decided to go with the simpler async callers._

 Official Website: [Redux Thunk](https://github.com/gaearon/redux-thunk)